Legacy code can be intimidating for software developers. It can be difficult to change and work with, and may not have any tests.

 Applying the Two Trains analogy to a rewrite makes it simpler to think about.
 You can still make the improvements that you want and it’s far safer to do them after you’ve made the jump.

 Legacy code offers an opportunity to improve and to build code that will pay us dividends over time.
 If we change the way we think about legacy code, we can slowly transform it from an obligation to an asset.
-We can build something that we’re proud of and that doesn’t get thrown away.
+We can build something of which we’re proud.
+Something that’s not thrown away.